ricaun-io/firebase-functions-dotnet/README.md

 exports.Test = functions.https.onCall((data, context) => {
     // check request is made by an admin if (context.auth.token.admin !== true) {
-        return { error: 'Only admins can test.' }
+        return { message: 'This user is not admin.' }
     }
-    // get user and add admin custom claim return {
+    return {
-        message: `Success!.`
+        message: `Admin success!`
     }
 });